Physical Therapy To Recover From Total Knee Replacement (TKR)

 You may also get a total knee replacement if you’ve had a severe knee injury, perhaps from a car accident or a sports injury.

-You might also get a total knee replacement if you have a congenital condition that affects your knees.
+You might also get a total knee replacement if you have a congenital condition that affects your knees, such as bowlegs or congenital knee dislocation.

 How Does A Total Knee Replacement Work?

-During a total knee replacement your entire knee is removed and replaced with an implant.
+During a total knee replacement, your surgeon will remove your entire knee and replace it with an implant.

 What’s your knee made up of?